EasyGithDev/EasyGD/README.md

 # Include the image in the HTML

-You can use the data src property to render the image quickly in the HTML tag.
+You can use the data src property to render the image quickly in the HTML tag.<br />
 Use it only on small image, if you dont want that your html page becommes to big.

 ```